improvedk/improve.dk/source/_posts/watch-out-for-implicit-uniqueidentifier-conversions/watch-out-for-implicit-uniqueidentifier-conversions.md

 <!-- more -->

-It’s commonly known that to use indexes effectively, we need to seek.
-Furthermore, to ensure we don’t scan, we should avoid using functions, casts, etc. as predicates as that will cause the optimizer to not utilize the indexes properly.
-However, in this case the situation was presented as query having a simple “where SomeCol = ‘74e03ed0-6d51-413a-bffb-76b5e409afc1’”.
+It's commonly known that to use indexes effectively, we need to seek.
+Furthermore, to ensure we don't scan, we should avoid using functions, casts, etc. as predicates as that will cause the optimizer to not utilize the indexes properly.
+However, in this case the situation was presented as query having a simple “where SomeCol = ‘74e03ed0-6d51-413a-bffb-76b5e409afc1'”.
 As far as I knew, that should just convert automatically into a uniqueidentifier and still use an index seek.
 A simple test shows that to be the case as well:

 ```sql
 create table #Test